Vaught's Two-Cardinal Theorem and Quasi-Minimality in Continuous Logic: Uncountable Categoricity

 \section{Uncountable Categoricity}

 In classical logic, the Baldwin-Lachlan characterization of uncountable categoricity says that a theory $T$ is uncountably categorical if and only if $T$ is $\omega$-stable and has no Vaughtian pairs.
-Though it is currently unknown if $\omega$-stability and the absence of Vaughtian pairs are sufficient conditions for uncountable categoricity, here we use the results of the previous section to prove the forward direction of this theorem in the continuous setting.
+Though it has been shown that $\omega$-stability and the absence of Vaughtian pairs are not sufficient conditions for uncountable categoricity (\cite{hanson2020strongly}), here we use the results of the previous section to prove the forward direction of this theorem in the continuous setting.

 \begin{definition} For an infinite cardinal $\kappa$, a continuous theory $T$ is \emph{$\kappa$-categorical} if for any $\mathcal{M},\mathcal{N}\vDash T$ with density character $\kappa$, $\mathcal{M}\cong\mathcal{N}$. \end{definition}